 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by ROC on July 5, 2011 and has 371 pages.
+urban fantasy that was published by ROC on July 5, 2011 and has 371 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Grave Witch, Grave Memory, Kicking It, Grave Visions, Grave Ransom

 Second in the Alex Craft urban suspense series set in a mythical town and revolving around Alex, a wyrd witch disowned by her family.
 It’s been a month since Grave Witch.